Leave this site

 3.8 Only practitioners who have undertaken the safety awareness training from Kent Police via www.communityspeedwatch.org may participate in roadside speed checks.
 Refresher training will be delivered at the discretion of the CSW Manager if required.

 3.10 Speedwatch checks only take place in daylight hours, half an hour after sunrise and half an hour before sunset.
 Checks are not permitted to be undertaken should the road surface be icy.
 If the road surface is wet from rain or it is raining, then Speedwatch sessions are not suitable to be undertaken due to the skid risk.
-If the weather is hot, then we must ensure that all operators are hydrated and this is the responsibility of volunteers to check on the welfare of all operators.
+If the weather is hot, then we must ensure that all operators are hydrated, and this is the responsibility of volunteers to check on the welfare of all operators.

 3.11 For safety, Speedwatch practitioners must be 18 years and over and be physically capable of undertaking the roadside Speedwatch activities.
 Kent Police Volunteer Cadets may also undertake Speedwatch activities under the direction and in the presence of their Cadet Leader, this will be at Speedwatch risk assessed sites only.